McFly007/collisional-grooming/README.md

 ### How to start
 1. Clone this repository: git clone https://github.com/McFly007/collisional-grooming
 2. Run make file: make
-3. Download data files from Zenodo: link will appear soon here
+3. Download data files from Zenodo: https://zenodo.org/records/10553976
 4. Run the coll_groom file
-5. Done
+5. Enjoy

 ---
 Note: The documentation and the code is being actively updated.
 The current version works on all cases shown in the article published in the Planetary Science Journal.